Henry-Hu-25/outbound_marketing_tool/README.md

-# Icebreaker - AI-Powered Sales Outreach System
+# AI-Powered Sales Outreach System

 This project is an AI-Powered system for generating personalized sales outreach emails based on product and client information.
-It uses web scraping, vector search, and language models to create targeted sales communications.
+It uses web scraping, RAG, and LLMs to create targeted sales communications, with LLM-as-a-judge for email quality evaluation.

 ## Features

-- Web scraping to extract product and client information
+- **Web scraping** to extract product and client information
-- Image and text embedding using CLIP model
+- Product image and description dense embedding using **CLIP** and technical specifications sparse embedding using **BM25**
-- Hybrid search using BM25 and CLIP embeddings
+- **RAG** pipeline with **Pinecone** vector database and hybrid search (BM25 and CLIP)
 - Visualization of search results
-- AI-powered email generation
+- AI-powered email generation with **Groq** and **LangChain**
-- Email quality evaluation
+- Email quality evaluation with **LLM-as-a-judge** in **LangSmith**
-- Modern UI frontend with Next.js and React
-- Flask API server for frontend-backend communication

 ## Setup